nevermosby/blogsToShow/README.md

 - Javascript cause it is an amazing language.
 - iOS development, since I got my first Mac air, it is no doubt engaging the red wave(updated 2014-11-26).
 - Bash shell programming, since I was involved in the DevOps project, it is necessary to learn the shell programming to interactive Linux/Unix OS.
+- Ruby development for puppet and CLI tool.
+It turns out that coding in Ruby is so refreshing and wanna go far with Ruby

 ## About me
 - try to make myself a real programmer